 ‘Oh!
 Sweet Nuthin’ – And so to the closer, with which the Velvets play their trump card.
 World-weary and gloriously resigned, it’s the perfect sign-off not just for the album but for the spirit-sapped soul of the band and the trail they blazed for six years to widespread public indifference.
 Sat, legs-splayed, on the dusty turf of country-rock’s saddest path, ‘Oh!
 Sweet Nuthin’ is a masterful last stand.
 At 7 minutes and 25 seconds it is by some degree the longest track on the album.
 A magnificent, melancholy epic with a scorching solo that I’m willing to bet good money was recorded in a mere one take, so fabulously off-the-cuff and semi-scuffed does it sound.
 The song also features Yule’s fourth lead vocal on the album, rubbishing the prosecution’s tiresome assertion that he was merely a lowly hack unworthy of sharing column inches with the Reeds, Cales, Morrisons and Tuckers of the world.
 Doug’s contributions, on vocals, guitar, bass, piano, organ and drums are the second-most influential factor (after Lou’s songs of course) that elevates Loaded into classic album territory.
 The guitar solos on ‘Rock & Roll’, ‘Cool It Down’, ‘Head Held High’ and ‘Oh!
 Sweet Nuthin’ were all played by Yule.
 The lead vocals on ‘Who Loves the Sun’, ‘New Age’, ‘Lonesome Cowboy Bill’ and ‘Oh!
 Sweet Nuthin’ were all sung by Yule.
 I emphasise this in an effort to redress a balance that has gone largely un-redressed for far too long.
 Credit where it’s damn well due – Yule rules.

 Hearing Loaded for the first time as a 16 year-old, I flipped.
-I had gotten it on cassette when my grandmother purchased it for me as a present from Freebird Records in Dublin, a record store that in those days was literally underground.
+I had gotten it on cassette when my beloved grandmother Gertrude (who sadly passed away in 2015) purchased it for me as a present from Freebird Records in Dublin, a record store that in those days was literally underground.
 Back then, Freebird had a floppy-haired staff member who possessed an almost boundless contempt for anyone who dared approach him to buy a record.
 The guy was notorious, years later I read a reference to him in State magazine as “That floppy-haired prick in Freebird who treats all the customers like shit” or words to that effect.
 It was some consolation to learn of this egalitarianism, that he apparently doled out the same level of mistreatment to everyone equally, god bless him.
 He was the living personification of Jack Black’s character in High Fidelity, except without the humour, which sadly defeated the purpose.
 Even when someone insists on behaving like an epic arse, if they can sweeten the pill by being hilarious or at least occasionally amusing, you’ll forgive them almost anything.
 But that guy was about as funny as a ruptured colon (can you rupture a colon?
 I don’t know, and I sure as hell hope I never find out).

 Back to Loaded, hearing it for the first time turned my world upside down.
-I was going through the worst time of my life, a time when I literally had oh sweet nuthin’ – no friends, no job, no love life, no life at all actually and worst of all, no band.
+I was going through the worst time of my life, a time when I literally had oh sweet nuthin’ – no friends, no job, no love life, no life at all actually and worst of all: no band.
 At that time I was a virtual prisoner at one of the most brutal secondary schools in north Dublin, a harrowing place that even at many years remove I would best describe as being like a cross between a concentration camp and a gulag.
 The only thing I ever learned there was how to endure having a sharp compass being thrown at the back of my head.
 To this day I have never, ever been anywhere worse – and that’s from someone who’s been to Neilstown.
 Most days consisted of being physically and verbally attacked only to have to drag myself home to face a fresh barrage of battery there.
 The four years I spent in the glorified borstal of that so-called school felt like I was perpetually drowning in a sea of shit and as is the teenage tendency, you assume it’s never going to stop – because you’ve never had to go through it before, you can’t actually believe that it’s not going to last forever.
 Of all the songs on Loaded, ‘Oh!
 Sweet Nuthin’ was the song my invisible, miserable teenage self could relate to most of all.
 The feeling of aching desolation embedded in its grooves, the sense of being cut adrift from everything and everyone around you but trudging on through the sludge regardless, ‘Oh!
 Sweet Nuthin’ was the sonic personification of ‘lonerism’ a full four decades before Tame Impala thought of going there.

 With Loaded, the Velvets did something that no one who had witnessed The Exploding Plastic Inevitable or heard White Light/White Heat would have believed possible – they proved they could make a commercial record if they wanted to (and this time they really did want to, even Lou, or at least that’s what he claimed in press interviews in the run-up to the album’s release).
 And what’s more, they proved they could do it without losing what made them great.
 It has as much Power as it has Pop.
 And in contrast to the view the critical cognoscenti have of it as the Velvets’ cleanest record, the sheer amount of fluffs on the record that no one bothered to fix in the mix, is all the better for it.
 Witness one of Lou’s double-tracked lead vocals coming in late (and him slurring the words) at 0.20 on the squalling ‘Train ‘Round the Bend’.
 Hear the guitar solos thrillingly skidding off the rails at both 6.00 and 6.30 of ‘Oh!
 Sweet Nuthin’, with not one but two bum notes.
 And do these errors diminish the power of these recordings?
 Do they fuck.
 On the contrary, they enhance them, proving that as much as the Velvets were in effect a very different band by the time they made Loaded, they were ultimately the same type of very different band as they had been in 1966 while recording The Velvet Underground & Nico (a record that lest it be forgotten the Velvets’ label delayed the release of for an entire year, tantamount to two whole lifetimes in that era of pop music.
 And people wonder why artists hate record companies…)